Events

 Redis’ invalidation system is not designed for use with multiple databases and will cause unnecessary flushing of Relay’s memory when more than one database is used.

-To bypass most of these limitations, it is vital to set a unique prefix for each database connection.
-We suggest using the format db0:
+To bypass most of these limitations, it is important to set a unique prefix for each database.
+We suggest using the format db0:, db1: and so on.

 Client-side invalidation

-If you want to disable this behavior and wait for TCP round trips, you can disable this behavior:
+If you want to disable this behavior and wait for network round trips, you can disable client-side invalidation callbacks:

 $relay->setOption(Relay::OPT_CLIENT_INVALIDATIONS, false);